Monacx/film-sity/README.md

 -Integration with at least two server-side APIs, such as the '------ API' or the  "---API", to fetch movie data and populate the search results and movie detail pages.

--Responsive design using Tailwind CSS to ensure the application works well on different devices and screen sizes.
+-Responsive design using Material UI CSS to ensure the application works well on different devices and screen sizes.

 -Modal dialogs to handle user interaction instead of using alerts, confirms, or prompts.

 -A clean repository with a well-organized file structure and meaningful naming conventions, following best practices for class and ID naming conventions   and indentation.

 -Deployment of the application to GitHub Pages, along with a high-quality README file that includes a project description, technologies used, screenshot, and link to the deployed application.
+Material Used:
+Html,Css,javascript and API.

+Some potential feature development ideas for FilmSity include:

+* An advanced search feature, allowing users to search by genre, release year, or other criteria
+* An “advanced” view of the results page, allowing users to sort the results by various criteria
+* A “favorites” feature, allowing users to save movies to a personal favorites list
+* An “explore” page, featuring new releases, popular titles, and other curated content
+* Integration with streaming services, allowing users to easily access movies they find on FilmSity it is possible to make FilmSity a robotic search engine.
+This could be done by using Artificial Intelligence (AI) technology to analyze user input and generate relevant search results.
+Additionally, AI technology could be used to analyze user behavior and provide personalized recommendations.